-If you’re researching about inheriting an HDB flat in Singapore, it’s possible that you’ve already been through something very difficult such as the death of a family member.
+If you are researching about inheriting an HDB flat in Singapore, it is possible that you have been through something very difficult such as the death of a family member.
 While you are in this difficult period of your life, having to figure out HDB inheritance laws is dauntingly complicated.

 In this article, we will discuss the HDB inheritance laws and rules that you need to know about:

 - What are the first few things I should know about HDB inheritance?

 - What if the HDB flat has other owners who are alive?

 - How does the owner’s religion affect HDB inheritance law?

 - Can I inherit an HDB flat if I already own an HDB?

 - Can I inherit an HDB flat if I already own a private property?